hoodie/hannibal/README.md

 - maybe no extra proc_macro derive for messages necessary
 - Streams are Handled by launching an actor together with a stream.
 This avoids extra tasks and simplifies the logic.
   The actor lives only as long as the stream.
+- Actor trait only brings methods that you should implement (better "implement missing members" behavior)

 ## TODO